henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
 &nbsp;
 &nbsp;
-* White and Latino citizens were given citations at higher rates than Blacks by white, Latino and Black officers.
+* White, Latino and Black officers gave citations to white and Latino citizens at higher rates than they did Black citizens.
 &nbsp;
 &nbsp;
 * Latino officers appear far less aggressive in giving citations than in conducting searches.